Basic In-Ground Swimming Pool Winterization

 Remove leaves from pool floor – $60 per hour

-This fee can be avoided by scooping all of the leaves out of the pool before we arrive to winterize it.
+This optional fee can be avoided by scooping all of the leaves out of the pool before we arrive to winterize it.

 Here is the leaf net we recommend: Pro Grade 18″ Inch Pool Leaf Net.